 • strengthening the immune system.

-It implies the use of appropriate medications, suppositories, as well as the use of physiotherapeutic procedures (douching with medicinal solutions, etc.).
+Involves the use of appropriate medications, suppositories, as well as the use of physiotherapeutic procedures (douching with medicinal solutions, etc.).

 Surgical treatment can be divided into two groups:

-The choice of the method of surgical treatment depends on the stage and scale of the affected area.
+The choice of surgical treatment method depends on the stage and extent of the affected area.
 The desire to have children in the future is also decisive.
-So if a woman has children and is over forty, then it would be most reasonable to remove the entire organ in the presence of atypical cells if there is at least a minimal risk of going into oncology.
+So, if a woman has children and is over forty, then the most reasonable thing to do if there are atypical cells is to remove the entire organ if there is at least a minimal risk of progression to oncology.

-Thrush on the tonsils
+Thrush on tonsils

-Symptoms have the ability to come on suddenly and then reappear.
-The cause of candidiasis is Candida fungi, which are present in the body of every person, but begin to multiply actively under favorable conditions.
+Symptoms have the ability to appear suddenly and recur.
+The cause of candidiasis is Candida fungi, which are present in the body of every person, but begin to actively multiply in the presence of favorable conditions.

-Thrush: wikipedia
+Thrush: Wikipedia

 Types of candidiasis: superficial and visceral (systemic)